yorek/dapper-samples/README.md

-# Dapper .NET Sample
+# Dapper .NET Samples
 ## Samples that shows how to use Dapper .NET.

-These are the samples mentioned in the Dapper .Net publication on Medium:
+These are the samples mentioned in the [Dapper .Net](https://github.com/StackExchange/Dapper) publication on Medium:

 https://medium.com/dapper-net